HackingHistory/hh-project-11ty-starter-kit/src/pages/proposal.md

 As we move from awareness and acceptance, what might action look like?
 Can we leave to givenntbt

-> We can leave reconciling to government and politicians or we can create opportunities to make connections with other communities, learn from our history, create a more just future.
+> We can leave reconciling to governments and politicians or we can create opportunities to make connections with other communities, learn from our history, work towards a more just future.

 About taking responsibility.
 We are citizens in a democratic society and ultimately have responsibility for actions of government.
 So

-C
 As we almost weekly read about the discovery of new graves holding the remains of indigenous children, and as we, as a society begin to reconcile our colonial past, account for MMWIG, and watch as our governments and communities address the reconciliation process.

+- To read:
+* How education works
+* How curriculum works
+* Propaganda, indoctrination, socialization, etc.
+* What is the function/role of the nation-state?

+## Research Process

+1. Research Area
+2. Formulating research aim, objectives and research questions
+3. Conducting the literature review
+4. Selecting data collection methods
+5. Data analysis
+6. Reaching conclusions
+8. Completing the research